LAWALSON-T/alt_school_DE/README.md

 3. Configure Google Cloud Credentials:
+   Sign up , create dataset and get API KEY
    Ensure your BigQuery service account key is located within you project folder

-4. Build the Docker images:
+5. Build the Docker images:
    bash
    docker compose build

-5. Start the services:
+6. Start the services:
    bash
    docker compose up

-6. Run the ETL pipeline:
+7. Run the ETL pipeline:
    - Open Airflow at http://localhost:8080 and trigger the DAG that runs the ETL process (PostgreSQL to BigQuery).

-7. Run dbt transformations:
+8. Run dbt transformations:
    bash
    docker compose run dbt dbt run

-8. Inspect Results:
+9. Inspect Results:
    - Visit your BigQuery console and verify that the transformed data is loaded into the correct dataset.

 ---